 Why is this important?

-In production systems, AI models often process user inputs alongside confidential context data (e.g., customer data, internal documents).
-Clever inputs can trick a vulnerable model into disclosing this data or performing unauthorised actions.
+In production systems, AI models often process user input alongside confidential context data (e.g. customer records, internal documents).
+A cleverly crafted input can trick a vulnerable model into disclosing this data or performing unauthorised actions.

 How resistant are the models?